 Livery application is crisp and compares well against the Hattons Model Railways P Class however two small sections are missing on the flanks of the cab roof, as is the cab’s red lining.
 Deemed to be its most complex livery to date, it is unclear as to why either element has been excluded.

 Provided within the accessory/detail pack are two etched brass headboards worn at the Warley National Model Railway Exhibition'17 when No 263 was in attendance.

 The five pole motor and all-wheel electrical pick-up ensures a smooth performance, even at low speeds, whilst remaining exceptionally quiet.

 It is a shame that the only difference between No 263 #R3648 and the original release of No 308 #R3538 in 2017 is a simple renumber, especially considering the delayed arrival.
-Whilst the aesthetic issues can be overlooked, it is to fair to make comparisons with the recent release of the former London, Brighton and South Coast Railway (LB&SCR) Class A1/A1X Terrier 0-6-0T where detailing and livery has come under scrutiny.
+Whilst the aesthetic issues can be overlooked, it is to fair to make comparisons with the recent release of the ex-London, Brighton and South Coast Railway (LB&SCR) Class A1/A1X 'Terrier' 0-6-0T where detailing and livery has come under scrutiny.
 It is debatable whether this is budget or competition driven (prevalent more so to the Terrier), but simple oversights undermine what could be one of Hornby Hobbies’ benchmark locomotives.

 © Hornby Hobbies